tingyu-kuo/Training-Course/README.md

 # Training-Course Homework
-## -- The file name with 'ce' means using CrossEntropy loss,
+## -- The file name with 'ce' means using CrossEntropy loss
-## -- with 'svm' means using SVM loss.
+## -- The file name with 'svm' means using SVM loss.